-End point is where the titration ends in practice.
+The end point is where the titration ends in practice.
 The closer the end point to the equivalence point the better, but it is often not easy to find a good method of equivalence point detection.
 However, very often we can easily spot a point very close to the equivalence point - and that's where the end point will be.

-For example in alkalimetric titration of a strong acid with a strong base equivalence point is at pH 7.00, but the most popular and convenient indicator used - phenolphthalein - starts to change color at pH slightly above 8 (in the lab practice change can be observed much closer to 9).
+For example, in alkalimetric titration of a strong acid with a strong base, the equivalence point is at pH 7.00, but the most popular and convenient indicator used - phenolphthalein - starts to change color at pH slightly above 8 (in the lab practice change can be observed much closer to 9).
 In permanganate titrations we don't use any special indicator, as the permanganate solution is strongly colored and excess of titrant added is easily visible (especially if we put white paper sheet behind the flask).
 In both cases we can't see the color without adding small excess of titrant which introduces small positive error in the titration As long as this error is in the same range as the burette precision (and precision with which we can read the volume) we can safely ignore it.

 Acetic acid titrated with sodium hydroxide.
 Titration curve generated with BATE - pH calculator.